AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 topic-tags: about-deliveries-and-channels
 ---

-# Configure and sending the delivery {#configuring-and-sending-the-delivery}
+# Configuring and sending the delivery {#configuring-and-sending-the-delivery}

 >[!NOTE]
 >